Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Introduction

 However, both AI/ML data centers and renewable energy sources can cause instability to the power grid's frequency~\cite{jahanshahi2022powermorph,google_demand_response}.
 Power system operators need to dynamically balance energy generation and energy consumption to maintain grid stability through \textit{frequency regulation services}, where \textit{frequency regulation reserves} are expected to adjust their power levels based on 2-second granularity \textit{frequency regulation signals}.
 Since the intermittent nature of renewable energy sources cannot adjust output quickly enough to balance the grid, power grids still rely on fossil fuel-based power plants as a frequency regulation reserve.

 Both AI/ML data centers and \textit{renewable energy sources} increase the demand for frequency regulation reserves.
-Insufficient frequency regulation reserves can (1) impede the growth of future AI/ML data centers or (2) cause the power grid to intentionally reduce the amount of renewable energy available in the grid, leading to worse carbon emissions. \textbf{\textit{This paper aims to shed light on the hidden carbon emissions cost of power grid frequency regulation reserves, and how data centers providing frequency regulation service can help lower this.}} Since data centers can account for a large fraction of total grid energy consumption, the power flexibility of data centers hold a large potential for reducing the demand for traditional frequency regulation reserves to (1) support the growth of future AI/ML data centers and (2) enable greater renewable energy penetration.
+Insufficient frequency regulation reserves can (1) impede the growth of future AI/ML data centers or (2) cause the power grid to intentionally reduce the amount of renewable energy available in the grid, leading to worse carbon emissions. \textbf{\textit{This paper aims to shed light on the hidden carbon emissions cost of power grid frequency regulation reserves, and how data centers providing frequency regulation service can help lower this.}} Because data centers account for a significant fraction of total grid energy consumption, their power flexibility holds great potential for reducing the demand for traditional frequency regulation reserves, thereby (1) supporting the growth of future AI/ML data centers and (2) enabling greater renewable energy penetration.
 Towards this goal, this paper makes the following main contributions:

-\textbf{Contribution 1:} We propose \textbf{\textit{Exogenous Carbon}}, a new metric that quantifies the grid-side carbon emission reduction due to data center frequency regulation services.
+\textbf{Contribution 1:} We propose \textbf{\textit{Exogenous Carbon}}, a novel metric that quantifies the grid-side carbon emission reduction due to data center frequency regulation services.
 Data center regulation service can reduce the demand of traditional frequency regulation reserves, thus, lowering the carbon emissions of the power grid.
-To the best of our knowledge, \textit{our work is the first to quantify the grid-side carbon emissions benefits of data center participation in frequency regulation.}
+To the best of our knowledge, \textit{our work is the first to quantify the grid-side carbon emissions benefits of data center frequency regulation services.}